-In this webinar, Mark Carlson, Attorney from Carlson Law Group and Dave Miller, Regional Vice-President with Fidelity National Home Warranty, discuss real estate broker obligations.
+In this webinar, Mark Carlson, attorney from Carlson Law Group and Dave Miller, Regional Vice-President with Fidelity National Home Warranty, discuss real estate broker obligations.
 They provide valuable insight into what brokers can do to help manage your business risk while supporting your team, especially your new agents.
-And they also cover the ramifications of E&O claims versus settling issues on your own.
+And they also cover the ramifications of real estate E&O claims versus settling issues on your own.

 This comprehensive and informative webinar covers:

-Watch the full webinar or read the transcript below…
+Watch the full webinar, listen to the podcast, or read the transcript below…

 Laura Prouse: Thank you for joining us today for webinar number five, How to Be a Better Broker Owner and Support Your Team More Effectively.

 I’m Laura Prouse from CRES Insurance Services.
 Today, we welcome Attorney Mark Carlson from the Carlson Law Group.
 Mark has been defending real estate professionals since 1993, and he has worked with CRES for over 20 years as a founding member of our legal panel.
 Along with Mark, we have Dave Miller, Regional Vice-President with Fidelity National Home Warranty.
 (When a CRES real estate E&O client purchases a Fidelity Home Warranty for a seller, the seller also gets $25,000 in Seller’s E&O insurance protection.)